twota/terms-of-service-and-privacy-policy/README.md

 Depending on your jurisdiction, you may have the right to:

-▪Access/update/delete account information.
+▪Access/update/delete account information

-▪Request a copy of your data if you have not deleted your profile (data portability).
+▪Request a copy of your data if you have not deleted your profile (data portability)

-▪Restrict or object to certain types of data processing.
+▪Restrict or object to certain types of data processing

-▪Withdraw your consent at any time (where applicable).
+▪Withdraw your consent at any time (where applicable)

 To exercise any of these rights, please contact us at “ info@twota.ca ”.
 We will respond to all verified requests within 30 business days.